danadajian/Bottel/README.md

 - Add friends on LastDram and view their entire collections!
 - Notify your friends on LastDram when you crack open a bottle or finish a bottle, and vice versa!

-If you have any issues, please raise a Github issue at https://github.com/danadajian/LastDram/issues.
+If you have any issues, please raise a GitHub issue at https://github.com/danadajian/LastDram/issues.

 Happy collecting!